 Sorry love, but I don’t speak Wookie.

 My partner looked at me, and I looked back (which is extremely rare, as we are both normally locked in our own private spheres of hell).
-The waitress sensed that we were struggling.
+The waitress sensed we were struggling.
 She repeated herself, this time adding the definite article, a cheeky verb phrase.

 “The veggie is full-time”, she said.